Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       or of zero duration, such semantics MUST be defined by the scheme signaled in the URIMetaSampleEntry.
 The timed metadata track MUST still conform to [[!MPEGCMAF]] clause 7.3.
-   5. CMAF timed metadata tracks MAY carry EventMessageBox'es as defined in [[!MPEGDASH]] clause 5.10.3.3. in the metadata samples.
+   5. CMAF timed metadata tracks MAY carry DASHEventMessageBox'es as defined in [[!MPEGDASH]] clause 5.9.8.3.3. in the metadata samples.
 The best way to create such a track is based on ISO/IEC 23001-18 (under development).
 Some deprecated implementations may use DASHEventMessageBox'es as defined in ISO/IEC 23009-1.
 Using DASHEventMessageBox'es directly in samples may be